YottaDB/YDBDoc/MessageRecovery/errors.rst

 CUSTERRNOTFND, Error mnemonic eeee specified in custom errors file is not valid for this version of YottaDB

-Run Time Error: This error indicates that the YottaDB runtime did not recognize the error mnemonic eeee in the file referenced by $gtm_custom_errors.
+Run Time Error: This error indicates that the YottaDB runtime did not recognize the error mnemonic eeee in the file referenced by $ydb_custom_errors.

-Action: Modify the file so that it no longer contains the invalid mnemonic or set the gtm_custom_errors environment variable to point to an appropriate file.
+Action: Modify the file so that it no longer contains the invalid mnemonic or set the ydb_custom_errors environment variable to point to an appropriate file.

 ---------------
 CUSTERRSYNTAX